splunk/public-o11y-docs/gdi/opentelemetry/components/prometheus-receiver.rst

 The Prometheus receiver can scrape metrics data from any application that exposes a Prometheus endpoint.
 The receiver converts Prometheus metrics to OpenTelemetry metrics while preserving metric names, values, timestamps, and labels.
 You can also reuse your existing Prometheus configurations.

+See a complete list of third-party applications compatible with Prometheus in Prometheus' official documentation at :new-page:`Prometheus exporters <https://prometheus.io/docs/instrumenting/exporters/>`.

+Learn more at :ref:`prometheus-generic`.

 Get started
 ========================